nigelhorne/ged2site/README.md

 You will then have two sites created in sub directories
 - static-site is static HTML (no CGI),
 - dynamic-site is a [VWF](//github.com/nigelhorne/vwf) based website which uses templates to support more than one language and present different content to mobile/web/search-engine clients.
+This allows for better SEO and a seemless experience on mobile as well as desktops in a multi-lingual environment.
 This is much more easily customisable by you to create the look and feel of the website that you want.
+The dynamic site contains more data visualisation such as trend analysis, time-lapse views and heatmaps in a visually appealing way.

 If you decide to use the static site, just copy files in the static-site directory to your web-server.